ValidMind for model validation 3 — Developing a potential challenger model

 3. Locate the Data Preparation section and click on 2.2.2.
 Model Performance to expand that section.

-4. Under the Model Performance Metrics section, locate Findings then click Link Finding to Report:
+4. Under the Model Performance Metrics section, locate Artifacts then click Link Artifact to Report:

-Screenshot showing the validation report with the link finding option highlighted
+Screenshot showing the validation report with the link artifact option highlighted

-6. Enter in the details for your finding, for example:
+7. Enter in the details for your validation issue, for example:

 • TITLE — Champion Logistic Regression Model Fails Minimum Accuracy Threshold